Using PostMessage

 Installation

-You need additional libraries to define schemas.
-Supported schema libraries:
+If you want, additional libraries are needed to define schemas.

 Please choose and use the library you prefer.